SirPigari/mewo/README.md

 And you will also need [Visual Studio](https://visualstudio.microsoft.com/downloads/) for release mode because `clang-cl` needs the environment (`vcDevCmd`)

+> [!NOTE]
+> If you don't want strictly MSVC ABI for the windows, you can just strip the debug for GNU ABI and smaller size.
+> (`strip` comes with binutils)

 #### Unix

 - [gcc](https://gcc.gnu.org/)